-Work-Study is a federal need-based program providing part-time job opportunities for Loyola students who have documented need for financial assistance, as authorized by the Office of Financial Aid and the Department of Education.
-The program offers valuable work experience and the flexibility to work around your class schedule.
+The student employment program provides federal work-study (FWS) and direct hire part-time job opportunities for Loyola students.
+The program offers valuable work experience and the flexibility to work around student class schedules.
 It encourages community service work and work related to the student's course of study.
-FWS employment offers a variety of benefits:
+Student employment offers a variety of benefits:

-- o Provides professional or practical training in areas related to academic pursuits - o Enhances marketability when applying for internships and jobs after graduation - o Expands your network of contacts through relationship building in on- and off-campus work experiences - o Adds a new perspective to your studies and college experience - o Helps pay for education and other related expenses - o Because FWS is a financial aid need-based program, Work-Study income (although taxable) does not affect your future financial aid eligibility
+- o Provides professional or practical training in areas related to academic pursuits - Enhance marketability when applying for internships and jobs after graduation - Expands your network of contacts through relationship building in on- and off-campus work experiences - o Adds a new perspective to your studies and college experience - Helps pay for education and other related expenses